MyPaipoBoards | New! Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 el_roca, active alt.surfing participant; contributor of scanned articles/adds from old back issues of the surfing press

 Bob Green (Australia), my principal collaborator the past years on the Paipo Research Project, in particular the extensive work he has done on the Paipo Interviews, from identifying people to interview, doing the background research in preparation for the interview, conducting the interview via phone, email, letter writing, and in-person, compiling the interview, edit, review... a lot goes into the process!
-Many thanks for your continuing labor of love in documenting the oral history of paipo boarding, past and present.
+Many thanks, Bob.

 John R. K. Clark, author of several Hawaiian Islands beach books and the outstanding reference book, Hawaiian Surfing: Traditions From the Past (2011), contributor to the Paipo Research Project, and the person who has best answered the question, "What is the origination of the word paipo?"